-All air conditioner and climate controls lose coolant over time.
-An air conditioner loses about 8-10 % of coolant a year, and therefore it must be serviced at least once every two years.
+All air conditioning systems and climate controls lose coolant over time.
+It loses about 8-10 % of coolant a year, and therefore it must be serviced at least once every two years.

 Air conditioning systems are available in several variants